Despite series of Grand Canyon deaths, tourists still drawn to the edge

 “I felt more wind," Zhang said when he returned.
 “The wind makes you feel more alive.”
 It also made him a bit nervous, he admitted, but he said he kept going because of the adrenaline rush.

-He wanted to move further out to another ledge, but that would have required jumping over open space, which he decided would likely mean plunging to his death.
+He wanted to move farther out to another ledge, but that would have required jumping over open space, which he decided would likely mean plunging to his death.

 “It’s really tempting because you see the way to go down and you want to go down there to get a better view,” he said.